-- Kinds of shares
+- Types of Shares

-- Features of shares
+- Features of Shares

 - Participating preference shares: Occasionally, the preference shareholder has accustomed a right to the second dividend; these shares are known as participating preference shares.

 - Non-participating preference shares: In these shares, shareholders don’t have any right of the second dividend or share in the company’s surplus profits.
 They don’t have the right to claim an asset in case of winding up of the company.

 - Convertible preference shares: A alteration benefit may be used as an allure to investors.
 The convertible preference shareholder has a right to convert their preference share into equity shares during a specified period of time.

 - Non-convertible preference shares: The preference share, which cannot be converted into equity shares at any point, are termed as non-convertible shares.

 - Redeemable preference shares: The immunity for the company to redeem may also emphasize the preference shares issue.
 Correspondingly, the preference share, which can be reclaimed after a stated period or at the company’s attention, is termed as redeemable preference share.

 - Irredeemable preference shares: The shares that cannot be reclaimed or redeemed during the company’s life span are known as irredeemable preference share.